 While fibromyalgia cases can be some of the hardest to win, your chances will be greatly improved if you follow these bits of advice.

 Get a proper diagnosis of fibromyalgia from a rheumatologist.
-Physicians have sometimes used fibromyalgia as a sort of "catch-all" diagnosis in cases where their patients suffers from chronic pain without any apparent cause.
+Physicians have sometimes used fibromyalgia as a sort of "catch-all" diagnosis in cases where their patients suffer from chronic pain without any apparent cause.
 Thus, it is essential that your doctor, preferably a rheumatologist, has made your fibromyalgia diagnosis according to medically acceptable diagnostic techniques, which should include trigger-point testing and laboratory testing to rule out other conditions.

 Make sure the SSA has all your relevant medical records.
 After you've filed your initial disability application, Social Security will request your medical records from at least the previous twelve months.
 If you've received treatment for more than twelve months, you may have to request the records on your own, or with the help of an attorney, and provide them to Social Security yourself.
 If your claim has been denied at the initial level (as most fibromyalgia claims are), you should continue to receive treatment and submit your updated medical records to SSA for as long as your appeal is pending.